How We are Shifting Veteran Support During the Pandemic

 We have been providing medical transport for homeless COVID impacted veterans to get to a designated quarantine housing facilities.

 As the COVID-19 crisis continues, we have some specific needs that will help us continue this important work.

 Make a donation: Our veterans and military families are at risk of going without one of the most basic necessities: food.
 We have been increasing our Mobile Food Distributions, box lunch support, and are delivering groceries to homebound veterans.
 But this has depleted our budget.
 We’re raising funds to continue this important work and help put food on tables.
 A donation of just $12.50 can provide 75lbs of groceries.
 Any amount helps.
 Donate here.

 Join a Virtual Team: Join our Team of Virtual Angels and provide support to service members and veterans through this crisis and beyond OR take a look at our virtual opportunities that do not require you to join a team or make a long-term commitment.
 Learn more here.

-Visit a veteran virtually: Soldiers' Angels has donated tablets and other devices to the Atlanta VA so that veterans can visit with family members and volunteers virtually.
+Visit a veteran virtually: Soldiers’ Angels has donated tablets and other devices to the Atlanta VA so that our volunteers can continue providing veteran support during the pandemic virtually and so that veterans can visit with family members.
 We need help filling those volunteer positions and visiting with hospitalized veterans via video chat.
 Can you spare 30 minutes of your day to visit a veteran?
 Click here to sign up for a virtual visit with a hospitalized veteran.

 Sign Up a Veteran for Cards: Do you know a veteran?
 Help us thank them!
 Now more than ever, many of our nation’s veterans are feeling isolated, alone, and forgotten.
 We have a team of virtual “Angel” volunteers standing by to write cards to veterans for a variety of occasions—birthdays, Get Well, or a general “Thank You for Your Service.”
 Register a veteran here.